-Report cards can be accessed on the Parent Portal (under the For Parents tab) of the Cold Spring Harbor School District website: www.csh.k12.ny.us after 5:00 p.m. on a designated date in December, March, and June. (see the District calendar)
+Report cards can be accessed on the Parent Portal (top right) of the Cold Spring Harbor School District website: www.csh.k12.ny.us after 5:00 p.m. on a designated date in December, March, and June. (see the District calendar)

-The Goosehill report card is designed to communicate your child's achievement in relation to the New York State Common Core Learning Standards.
+The Goosehill report card is designed to communicate your child's achievement in relation to the New York State Learning Standards.
 Our students are developing foundational skills, learning complex ideas, and developing strategies that will help them achieve at high levels throughout their school experience.
 Please remember that while a report card provides you with insight into your child's progress at a moment in time, it does not define him or her as a student.
 It is one part of our important home-school connection.